cvnh/SU2_turbulence_models/README.md

 1. Correct categorisation of turbulent model families

     Is this really relevant?
-Also, overlap between turbulence and transition models (trans_sources.hpp), and is used in the adjoint solver (CAdjFlowOutput.cpp).
+Also, overlap between turbulence and transition models (trans_sources.hpp) and the adjoint solver (CAdjFlowOutput.cpp).
 Would be easy to enable only the existing models to the adjoint.

     Need to create a list of properties and check if all properties can be categorised in an unique way.

+2. Code partitioning

+   Suggest to partition code like option_structure.hpp into smaller files.
+Turb model options will exceed 1k lines.